 Student outcomes continue to improve across the school with headline measures continuing an upward trend.
 Both the Progress 8 at Year 11 and Value Added in Year 13 are in line with or above National Averages (see Student Outcomes)

 Every child has an equal right to a challenging and enlightening curriculum.
 By teaching this curriculum well, and developing effective habits in our pupils, we bring out the best in everyone.

 At KS3, we deliver a traditional curriculum over 3 years.
 The majority of students’ study one language, either German or French.
 We provide extra time in English and Maths for one “catchup” class in both Years 7 & 8, reducing (but not removing) the time they receive in Computing and Languages.
 All pupils have access to the widest possible curriculum, covering Product Design, Textiles and Food Technology as well All the creative arts subjects.
 All students study statutory RE, PSCHE and Sport.

 Students are set within English, Maths, Science across all years

-All students will have a 3 free choices in their options.
+Students receive guidance in Year 9 to consider the subjects they study in KS4.
 As well as their preferred choices listed in preference order, they make reserve choices.
 The exact curriculum offer is generated from their choices, and then students are allocated according to the priority given.
 Wherever possible within acceptable class sizes, all students will be allocated subjects from their preferred choices and first reserve – if further reserves are needed then the student and parent will receive further contact and explanation.